Why We Spring Clean

-The reasons behind why we spring clean are rooted in two competing cultures, Jewish and Iranian.
+The reasons behind why we spring clean are rooted in two cultures, Jewish and Iranian.
 A third, the Chinese, also have a similar custom.
 All of these traditions extend far back into the distant past.

 In Iran, the new year arrives on March 21, the day of the vernal equinox on the solar-based calendar.
-Iranians' celebration of the new year lasts two weeks, and the festival's customs, rituals and symbolism are rooted in the culture's ancient pre-Islamic past [source: Zarrinkoub].
-The new year, Now Rouz, is a time of regeneration for Iranians; they use symbols like burning and planting to signify renewal and optimism for a new season.
+Iranians' celebration of the new year lasts two weeks, and the festival's customs, rituals and symbolism are rooted in the culture's ancient pre-Islamic past [source: UNESCO].
+The new year, Nowruz, is a time of regeneration for Iranians; they use symbols like burning and planting to signify renewal and optimism for a new season.
 It's also a time for refreshing and reinvigorating life, and that includes Iranians' houses.

 Next, we'll take a look at some other possible origins of spring cleaning and see how they measure up to what we do today.